 Prunus maackii ‘Amber Beauty’ stem matches the gold lace tying the garden together.
 For colour matching the artwork will be roses along with perennials these are the key ones:- Rosa Chandos Beauty Rosa Pure Poetry Rosa Westerland Rosa Night owl.

-Sarah Eberle’s second garden at the show marks the end of the UK -India Year of Culture, launched at Buckingham Palace in February 2017.
+This is the first Indian Garden at Chelsea and it marks the end of the UK – India Year of Culture, launched at Buckingham Palace in February 2017.
 In honour of this, the garden represents the historic and increasingly contemporary ties between our two countries.

 ‘India: a billion dreams’, seeks to celebrate that aspiration through flowers and gardens.
 The garden structure is inspired by the Moghul gardens of north India and symbolises parts of the game of cricket.
 It includes Pietra Dura marble work and paintings produced by Artisans in India, a pool, grass crease and stumps as columns.